Brum3ns/Vulnerable-snipper/README.md

 ### Support
-If you need an extra hint, you can contact me at: `Brumens@protonmail.com`
+If you need an extra hint, you can contact me at!
+Email: `Brumens@protonmail.com`
+Discord: `Brumens#3249`

 ~ *Happy hacking*